spinnaker/spinnaker.github.io/setup/productionize/scaling/horizontal-scaling.md

 Spinnaker](https://blog.spinnaker.io/monitoring-spinnaker-part-1-4847f42a3abd)
 for the curious.

-If you see slowdowns in some of Spinanker's operations, such as...
+If you see slowdowns in some of Spinnaker's operations, such as...

 * creating applications,
 * running pipelines,